Ricardosgeral/relier/README.md

 ### *4 - Test type*
 ![page4](Nextion/GUI/page4.PNG)

-This page allows you to select the type of test you want to perform.
+This page allows the selection of the type of test you want to perform.
 Note that, selecting the option <Hole Erosion Test (HET)>,
 ***no*** data of the interface (middle) pressure sensor will be acquired, since HET only uses two pressure sensors (upstream and downstream).